quixio/quix-streams/docs/using.md

 df = ts.to_dataframe()
 ```

-## "One message at a time" processing
+## Stateless processing

 Now that you have learned about stream data formats and callbacks, the following example shows a simple data processor.
+This will be an example of stateless processing, where messages are processed one at a time, and contain all information required for that processing.

 This processor receives (consumes) data, processes it (transforms), and then publishes generated data (produces) on an output topic.
 This encapsulates the typical processing pipeline which consists of: